German

 Study Abroad

-The University of Rochester offers a study abroad program in Cologne through a yearly competition.
-One student is awarded the opportunity to study at the University of Cologne free of tuition.
+For many decades, the University of Rochester has also offered offers a junior or graduating senior German major or minor a fellowship-supported post-bac year of study at the University of Cologne.
+One student is awarded the opportunity to study at the University of Cologne with full financial support.
+It’s a fabulous opportunity especially for students who might be interested later in applying to graduate or professional programs in Germany.
 Contact Lisa Cerami at lisa.cerami@rochester.edu to find out how and when to apply.

-There are several scholarships and fellowships that students can apply for in order to help fund study abroad.
-See the scholarship and loan page of the study abroad site for more information.
+There are several scholarships and fellowships that students can apply for to help fund study abroad.
+See the finances page of the education abroad site for more information.

 Top ↑